So while I was finishing cooking a pork butt roast just now, I started a new project.

 For the air circulation I will use a Evercool 50x15mm fan # EC5015M12CA from Amazon for $4.80.
 Its half the diameter of a regular case fan and therefore should be much tamer in a small space.
 It runs off one of the many 12v router/tool/toy/phone charger I have horded over the years.
 The fan will be installed so it sucks air from the bator and then pushes it out sideways across the top of the bator.

 Attached to the fan with a small angle bracket and a hose clamp will be a small 150W heating element.
 It will be sitting directly in the airflow so the heat rapidly spreads through the bator.
 The one I ordered is 220V.
-As I incubate and do other things in the rest of the world (not just Americas) I have a step up transformer in my house to make 220v but in this instance I am just going to run it on 110v.
+As I incubate and do other things in the rest of the work (not just Americas) I have a step up transformer in my house to make 220v but in this instance I am just going to run it on 110v.
 A store bought styrobator uses a 40w heater.
 This 150w/220v heater should put out 75W with 110v.
 More than enough in a box with half a cubic foot of space and a room with steady ambient temps.
 The heater element cost $7.29 shipped on ebay.
 It does not take up space of a light and will not drive me crazy if I have to incubate in my room (I share a condo while Mrs Oz is in the Philippines).

 The thermostat is a WH7016C frm ebay. $13.82 shipped